webdados/Shop-as-Client/readme.txt

 == Installation ==

-* Use the included automatic install feature on your WordPress admin panel and search for "Shop as client".
+* Use the included automatic install feature on your WordPress admin panel and search for “Shop as client”.

 == Frequently Asked Questions ==

-= How to set "Shop as client" to "No" by default? =
+= How to set “Shop as client” to “No” by default? =

 Add [this](https://gist.github.com/webdados/fec5983b1be08dc09f290ce707a1bb44) to your (child) theme functions.php file, or use the [PRO add-on](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/?utm_source=wordpress.org&utm_medium=link&utm_campaign=shopasclient_woocommerce_plugin).

-= How to set "Create user" to "Yes" by default? =
+= How to set “Create user” to “Yes” by default? =

 Add [this](https://gist.github.com/webdados/6e0f3cedb315bfdb9ac258bc6e630101) to your (child) theme functions.php file, or use the [PRO add-on](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/?utm_source=wordpress.org&utm_medium=link&utm_campaign=shopasclient_woocommerce_plugin).

-= Which user roles have access to the "Shop as client" functionality? =
+= Which user roles have access to the “Shop as client” functionality? =

-Administrators and Shop managers can use "Shop as client" on the checkout.
+Administrators and Shop managers can use “Shop as client” on the checkout.
 Add [this](https://gist.github.com/webdados/0f1a8e5ca2cd98276a9ae73918e9b842) to your (child) theme functions.php file if you want to allow other user roles to use this functionality.

 = I’m giving discounts user or user role-based.
 Will this work? =